• Recipes by Categories

 Instructions

-Add water, scrape off the browned bits that are stuck to the pot, and simmer for 15-20 minutes.
+2. Add water, scrape off the browned bits that are stuck to the pot, and bring to a boil.
+Lower the heat to maintain a simmer, and let it cook for 5 minutes.
 Then, use a slotted skimmer to remove the shells, making sure to drain off as much of the liquid as you can.

-To serve, you can pour the soup over rice, add rice to the soup bowl, or have the soup on the side as part of a bigger meal.
+8. To serve, you can pour the soup over rice, add rice to the soup bowl, or have the soup on the side as part of a meal.
 Enjoy!

 Notes